 “Your friend is dead,” she said.

 Wow.
-For a skinny little woman she could throw a wicked verbal punch.
-Chance took it in his gut.
+For a skinny little woman, she could throw a wicked verbal punch.
+Chance took it in the gut.
 It knocked the wind out of his sails, staggered him, bruised his psyche.
+Chance was left trying to imagine his world without Mudflap, his close friend and criminal partner.
+It felt empty.
+That emptiness was seeping inside him.
+He steeled himself against it.

 “I don’t suppose there’s any kind of estate …?” she said.